idso-fa1-pathology/VitaminPScope/README.md

 Built with **React + FastAPI + OpenSeadragon + Viv** — optimized for real-world deployment.

-**VitaminPScope is an open-source alternative to commercial digital pathology platforms (e.g., QuPath, HALO) with built-in AI segmentation.**
+**VitaminPScope is an open-source alternative to commercial digital pathology platforms (e.g., QuPath, HALO) with built-in AI segmentation**

 ---